-- 2) The unit is located wholly or partially within either a setback zone of a potable water supply well or within a regulated recharge area. - 3) The waste contained within the unit is generated onsite, pursuant to the definition of "on-site" at 615.102. - 4) The unit contains waste other than hazardous waste, livestock waste, landscape waste, or construction and demolition debris. - 5) The unit is not exempt from Part 615 pursuant to any of the exemptions identified at 615.105.
+- 1) The unit is an existing unit pursuant to the definition of "existing" at 615.102. - The unit is located wholly or partially within either a setback zone of a potable water supply well or within a regulated recharge area. - 3) The waste contained within the unit is generated onsite, pursuant to the definition of "on-site" at 615.102. - The unit contains waste other than hazardous waste, livestock waste, landscape waste, or construction and demolition debris. - 5) The unit is not exempt from Part 615 pursuant to any of the exemptions identified at 615.105.